Aquafortis/json-csv-converter/README.md

 `$ python3 jsontocsv.py`

-or

 `$ python3 csvtojson.py`

+**Drag and Drop Version:**

+You'll find a standalone version in the `JsonCsv` folder.

+This script can be run in situ or from any directory simply by copying the `convert.py` file to that directory, i.e., your Desktop.

+* This script only works with `python 3x`
+* Script uses user inputs with instructions
+* Output files are generated in same directory
+* Use `ctrl` + `C` or `ctrl` + `D` etc. to exit

+Don't forget to save or rename the output file if you want to keep it.

 **Limitations:**

-This will only convert single layer `json` arrays.
+These will only convert single layer `json` arrays.

 ***